AugurProject/augur-core/README.md

 - VPM
 - allow people to set market base currencies
 - separate Branches might compete over different parameter-families, it may be advantageous for the blockchain itself to impose “Reasonable Bounds” on possible choices for parameters.
 Branches themselves may impose “Reasonable Bounds” on Market-specific parameters, (content-tags, trading/audit fees).
+- With these conditions: [1] Stalled Branch, [2] Decision-Author’s signature, one can move an event to a new Branch (use ecVerify serpent function)

 ### Version 0.4 (Awesome fun stuff - April):
 - go over stuff in close and redeem txs